Campus Operations for the Spring semester will be similar to those during the Fall semester. The campus community will be notified of any changes

 Fees and Tuition

-LSU intends to be open for on-campus instruction this fall.
+LSU intends to be open for on-campus instruction.
 All facilities and services will be available to students, and all courses, whether in-person, remote, or a hybrid of the two will earn course credit.
 Therefore, we are not planning to issue discounts or refunds for any fees or tuition costs.

 Tuition and fees enable the university to be ready to operate on the first day of the semester, and help us cover expenses associated with instruction, student services, and general university operations.
 Even though all students will likely have hybrid or remote classes, LSU must still maintain all buildings and facilities, and must still pay the faculty who are delivering instruction and the employees who are providing services to students, whether the classes are online or in person.